 The average western consumer has had a camera device in their pocket for well over a decade now, and the evolution of that camera over just 10 years shows just how far consumer optical technology has come.
-The iPhone 3GS was released in 2009 and came with a 3 megapixel camera capable of shooting at 480p and video at 30 frames per second (fps).
-Fast forward a decade and the iPhone 11 now boasts a 12 megapixel camera with optical image stabilization capable of shooting 4k video at up to 60 fps.
+The iPhone 3GS was released in 2009 and came with a 3-megapixel camera capable of shooting 480p video at 30 frames per second (fps).
+Fast forward a decade and the iPhone 11 now boasts a 12-megapixel camera with optical image stabilization capable of shooting 4k video at up to 60 fps.
 Today’s consumer-level smartphone cameras are now even capable of rivaling some of the professional-grade equipment from a decade ago.
 Small-sized high-quality camera components can now be mass-produced at a low enough cost to put a high-quality camera in the average consumer’s hand.

 This INNspired Article is brought to you by:NexOptic Technology Corp.
 (TSXV:NXO, OTCQB:NXOPF, FWB:E3O1) plans to rapidly change the face of the growing multi-billion-dollar optics industrySend me an Investor Kit

 Improvements in camera technology have not been confined to smartphones.
 The development of low-cost, high-quality camera hardware has enabled the proliferation of dedicated special-purpose camera devices like the GoPro, 360-degree cameras like the Orbi and a variety of camera-mounted drones.
 Outside of the photography realm, increasingly sophisticated digital optical devices are being integrated into gaming devices, automobiles and more.